 Prefer to listen rather than read?

-Choosing a Caregiver Is a Life-Changing Decision
+Choosing A Caregiver Is a Life-Changing Decision

 From enrolling in online learning courses to exploring new hobbies, caregivers who possess the necessary qualities can greatly enhance the daily experiences of older individuals.
 Additionally, providing companionship and engaging in meaningful conversations can also contribute to a more fulfilling and enjoyable life for seniors.